Strobesstrobes

 How do you prevent SSRF?

 Stop SSRF with positive validation and network controls, not blocklists.
-Validate that the user-supplied destination resolves to an explicit allowlist of hosts and resolves after any redirects, and reject anything in link-local (169.254.0.0/16), loopback, or private RFC 1918 ranges.
+Validate that the user-supplied destination resolves to an explicit allowlist of hosts, resolve the name once, pin that resolved IP, and connect to the pinned address so a DNS-rebinding second lookup cannot swap in 169.254.169.254.
+Reject anything in link-local (169.254.0.0/16), loopback, or private RFC 1918 ranges after resolution, and follow redirects manually, re-validating every hop against the same allowlist.

-Then add defense in depth: disable URL schemes you do not need (drop gopher, dict, file), require IMDSv2 on every cloud instance so a bare GET cannot mint credentials, and put outbound egress filtering on the application's network so even a successful SSRF has nowhere to go.
-SSRF maps to A10:2021, so it should be a fixed line item in your penetration testing test cases.
+Then add defense in depth at the layers below the application.
+Disable URL schemes you do not need (drop gopher, dict, file).
+Put outbound egress filtering on the application's subnet so even a successful SSRF has nowhere to go.
+And enforce IMDSv2 on every cloud instance, which is the single highest-value control: the metadata endpoint then requires a PUT to mint a session token before any GET, and most SSRF primitives cannot issue a PUT with the right headers.
+SSRF maps to A10:2021, so it should be a fixed item in your penetration testing test cases.

 Frequently asked questions